 Yet the concern over BoE expanded QE led it back down from there.
-However, even the 0.85 discounted SEPTEMBER GILT FUTURE rallied from below the 137.00 area into the June 26th June contract expiration, and held it on previous recent setbacks in the face of the US EQUITIES renewed 'risk on' influence, also pushing back up above the 138.00 area that it fell below back in mid-August.
+However, even the 0.85 discounted SEPTEMBER GILT FUTURE rallied from below the 137.00 area into the June 26th June contract expiration, and held it on previous recent setbacks in the face of the US EQUITIES renewed 'risk on' influence, also pushing temporarily back up above the 138.00 area.

-Next support in the 136.00 area was recently churned around as the 135.00-134.50 area became the more telling recent support.
+Next support in the 136.00 area was previously churned around as the 135.00-134.50 area became the more telling recent support.
 Rallis back near the 137.00 area have failed since mid-October prior to the early November failure below that 135.00 area.
 That was of course in response to the Pfizer-BioNTech announcement of the efficacy of their COVID-19 vaccine, followed by other recent COVID-19 vaccine announcements.